Battle of Chinhat: The battle

-On approaching Ismaelganj, Lawrences's force was suddenly fired on by the insurgents, who greatly outnumbered the British, by about 6,000 to 600.
+On approaching Ismailganj, Lawrences's force was suddenly fired on by the insurgents, who greatly outnumbered the British, by about 600 to 6,000.
 The rebels were in well prepared positions, behind stone walls and in the village, and soon inflicted heavy casualties on Lawrence's force, especially the 32nd Foot.
 The regiment's acting commanding officer, Lieutenant Colonel William Case, was killed, as were several officers.
 The 13th Native Infantry were slightly more successful in attacking to the right of the village, but the rebels were well entrenched and well led.
 To the latter fact may be attributed one of the few major victories which rebel forces obtained in open combat with the British, during the whole of the 'Mutiny'.

 At a crucial moment, many of Lawrence's soldiers, especially Indian artillerymen, betrayed him by going over to the other side, overturning their guns and cutting the traces on the horses and the Sikh cavalrymen fled.
 As the British retreated towards the bridge over the Kukrail stream, the only access they had to Lucknow, an outflanking movement by the rebel cavalry threatened to cut them off.
 A charge by the 36 volunteer cavalrymen, consisting partly of civilians, threw the rebel cavalry into confusion and a significant part of the force was able to cross the bridge and retreat towards Lucknow.
 Lawrence ordered a battery of European artillery to occupy the bridgehead, with the intention of dissuading his enemy from following him.
 The artillery had no ammunition left, but achieved their aim of giving the retreating force a breathing space.